apptainer/apptainer-userdocs/build_env.rst

 With {aProject} setuid installation it is possible to build and run encrypted containers.
-The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk or in memory.
-See :ref:`encrypted containers
+The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk.
-<encryption>` for more details.
+See :ref:`encrypted containers <encryption>` for more details.

 ***********************
  Environment Variables